Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Universal Finite-State Computation

-Due to \cref{l:cut}, if a collective tree has at least one counting cut, then there is a well-defined \emph{dominant} one, whose nodes are closest to the root.
+Due to \cref{l:total}, if a collective tree has at least one counting interval, then there is a well-defined \emph{dominant} one, which dominates all others and whose strands are closest to the root.

-The definitions of counting cut and dominance extend verbatim to generalized views.
-However, if an agent has a counting cut $C$ in its view $\mathcal V$, the nodes of $C$ as embedded in the collective tree $\mathcal H_t$ are not necessarily a counting cut.
-For instance, although every node of $C$ has a unique child in $\mathcal V$, it may have multiple children in $\mathcal H_t$, as some of them may be missing from $\mathcal V$.
-Thus, \cref{eq:1}, which we established for exposed pairs in a collective tree, may not hold in a view.
-Similarly, \cref{o:exposed,l:cut} may not hold in a view.
+We stress that, if an agent's vista at round~$t$ has a counting interval $\mathcal I$, the nodes of $\mathcal I$ as embedded in the collective tree $\mathcal H_t$ are not necessarily a counting interval, because a node with a unique child in the vista may have multiple children in $\mathcal H_t$ (recall that we made a similar observation about exposed pairs).
+Also, we have the following:

+\begin{observation} \cref{l:interval,l:total} may not hold for counting intervals in a vista.
+In particular, a vista containing counting intervals does not necessarily have a dominant one. \end{observation}

-\myskip \mypar{Algorithm overview.} We are finally ready to provide our finite-state algorithm.
+\mypar{Algorithm overview.} We are finally ready to provide our finite-state algorithm.
 Its pseudocode is in \cref{l:3} of \cref{a:1}.
-Each agent sends its view to all its neighbors and updates its own view by match-and-merging incoming views as usual, with one exception: If the view of an agent contains a dominant counting cut (i.e., a counting cut that dominates all others in the view), then all incoming views that contain the same dominant counting cut are discarded.
-Moreover, if all incoming views are discarded, the agents skips updating its own view altogether for that round (hence it does not even add a child to the bottom node).
+Each agent sends its vista to all its neighbors and updates its own vista by match-and-merging incoming vistas as usual, with one exception: if the vista of an agent contains a dominant counting interval $\mathcal I$ (i.e., a counting interval that dominates all others within the vista), then all incoming vistas that have $\mathcal I$ as a dominant counting interval are discarded.
+Moreover, if all incoming vistas are discarded, the agent skips updating its own vista altogether for that round (hence it does not even add a child to the bottom node).

-The rationale is that an agent with a dominant counting cut ``believes'' that this cut is dominant for all agents and is sufficient to compute the Input Frequency function.
-Therefore, this agent deems unnecessary to further update its view, unless its belief is proven incorrect.
+The rationale is that an agent with a dominant counting interval $\mathcal I$ ``believes'' that $\mathcal I$ is dominant for all agents and is sufficient to compute the Input Frequency function.
+Therefore, this agent deems it unnecessary to further update its vista, unless its belief is proven incorrect.